lwsjs/lws/README.md

 # lws

-**Documentation work in progress.**
+***This documentation is a work in progress.***

-Lws is tool designed for quickly launching a personalised Node.js HTTP, HTTPS or HTTP2 server on the command line.
+Lws is a tool for quickly launching a personalised Node.js HTTP, HTTPS or HTTP2 server.
 It's intended to facilitate rapid, full-stack Javascript development.
+It has a lean core and plugin architecture giving the engineer full control of how HTTP requests are handled and responses created.

 On top of launching a server you can: